-Pan shots, sometimes referred to as panning, are a basic yet extremely effective camera technique in which you move the camera horizontally from a fixed point to capture a panorama.
-To create a pan shot, you change turn the camera to the left of right without altering its position.
+Pan shots sometimes referred to as panning, are a basic yet extremely effective camera technique in which you move the camera horizontally from a fixed point to capture a panorama.
+To create a pan shot, you change to turn the camera to the left or right without altering its position.
 There’s no such thing as panning up or down, which is referred to as a tilt, or in or out, which can be done with shots like a dolly shot or by zooming.
 Because of panning’s ability to be used for a wide range of situations and scenarios, it’s an important move for any aspiring photographer or cinematographer to master.

 Uses for the Pan Shot in Film

 Unlike in photography where pan shots are only used to communicate action or movement, there are many reasons that cinematographers decide to use a pan shot for certain scenes.
 Here’s a closer look at panning and its many uses:

 - Reveal the setting: You can pan to give an audience a better idea of the scene’s setting.
 This is especially effective if you’re hoping to set a specific tone or explore unusual surroundings.

 - Shift point of view: Panning can be used to switch from one subject’s view to another’s.

 - The transition between scenes: Instead of simply cutting to the next scene, you can use panning to transition.
 This is often used to indicate a jump through time and/or space.
 For example, a pan could be used to transport the audience to a past or future event, another location, or even into an imagined scenario.